Chart Color Schemes

 Employment

-Seacombe Gardens has a well-educated workforce with essential services sectors well represented.
-The unemployment rate was 4.2% as of June 2025.
+Seacombe Gardens has a highly educated workforce with significant representation in essential services sectors.
+The unemployment rate was 3.9% as of September 2025.

 Frequently Asked Questions - Employment